Temporary staffing and contractual staffing – the how when and why

 Whereas Contract employees are specifically chosen professionals whose employment lasts for a fixed duration and is subject to renewal.

--When u want to cut costs without compromising efficiency.
+1) When you want to cut costs without compromising efficiency?

--When u don’t want to spend time and resources on training.
+2) When you don’t want to spend time and resources on training?

--When you want to try it out without committing to it.
+3) When you want to try it out without committing to it?/

 How to go about finding the best temps and contract workers?